ballet/predict-census-income/README.md

 * The data documentation can be viewed [here](https://mit-dai-ballet.s3.amazonaws.com/census/ACS2018_PUMS_README.pdf)
 * The data dictionary can be viewed [here](https://mit-dai-ballet.s3.amazonaws.com/census/PUMS_Data_Dictionary_2018.pdf) in PDF form, or [here](https://mit-dai-ballet.s3.amazonaws.com/census/PUMS_Data_Dictionary_2018.csv) in CSV form.
+* Many additional resources about the ACS can be viewed [here](https://acsdatacommunity.prb.org/acs-data-products--resources/).
 * The dataset is created by merging the "household" and "person" parts of the survey.
 Thus one row of the dataset contains the responses for one person to both the household and person surveys.
 A person is identified by a unique `SERIALNO`.
 A set of "reasonable" rows is filtered as follows: (1) individuals older than 16 (2) personal income greater than $100 (3) hours worked in a typical week greater than 0.

 The full script that minimally prepares the data is [here](.bin/split/main.py).